Wesleyan-Media-Project/creative_overview/README.md

 ### [Race of Focus](https://github.com/Wesleyan-Media-Project/race_of_focus) (race_of_focus)

-Scripts in this repository focus on what political race an ad is about (based on what candidates are mentioned in an ad).
-It needs to use the entity linker.
-It only contains data files (rdata and csv).
+This repository contains scripts focusing on what political race an ad is about (based on which candidates are mentioned in the ad).
+It contains scripts focusing in on combinations of specific years (2020 and 2022) and specific datasets (Facebook and Google), which can be used to process data besides that which the Wesleyan Media Project collected, along with data files (rdata and csv) with race of focus information for ads the Wesleyan Media Project collected and processed.

 ### [Aspect-Based Sentiment Analysis](https://github.com/Wesleyan-Media-Project/ABSA) (ABSA)